-The garden has elevated steps that let you look over the walls and into the beautiful area, as you are not able to go in yourself.
+The garden has elevated steps that let you look over the walls and into the stunning area, as you are not able to go in yourself.

-The chapel here is not original, and it was rebuilt in the 1930’s.
-Because of that, it is a lot bigger the most of the other missions.
-This chapel is used for events and concerts so it does not have traditional pews either, just chairs they can arrange as needed.
+The chapel here is not original; it was rebuilt in the 1930s.
+Because of that, it is a lot bigger most of the other missions.
+This chapel is used for events and concerts, so it does not have traditional pews either, just chairs they can arrange as needed.

-The chapel is a working church though that holds a mass on the weekends so it can be busy to visit then.
+The chapel is a working church that holds a Mass on the weekends so it can be busy to visit then.
 I found the lights that hang from the ceiling to be the first thing to catch my eye as they were stunning.